MUCH ADO ABOUT NOTHING

 For the first time in over four decades, Great Performances presents a Public Theater production recorded live at Free Shakespeare in the Park.
 After a highly successful, critically acclaimed run at the outdoor Delacorte Theater in New York City’s Central Park, "Much Ado About Nothing" is a bold interpretation of Shakespeare’s comedic masterpiece featuring Danielle Brooks as Beatrice.

-Watch for free online through May 26
+Watch for free in the Tri-State area online through March 19, 2021

 Educational materials brought to you by The Public Theater, Folger Shakespeare Library, and WNET New York Public Media.